-To use the immediate command control character or the status polling character within your data, use the tilde sequence
+To use the immediate command control character or the status polling character within your data, use the tilde sequence.

 Command Parameter ^CA Cancels all the batches in the queue unless an error exists on the printer. ^CB Cancels only the current batch being printed unless an error exists. ^DD or ^DCd Disables the MPCL data escape character (the tilde) and inhibits MPCL from acting on ANY data escape sequence from the host.
 Sets the MPCL data escape character to the ASCII value given by the d parameter.
 The value can be any ASCII character. ^EA Aborts an error condition.
-This command is the same as pressing the left (a) button to clear an error.
+This command is the same as the left (a) button to clear an error.
 May need to be sent multiple times.
-Use ^RB to reprint batch.
-CAUTION: This command causes the current batch to stop and the condition that caused the error to remain uncorrected. ^ED Disable error reporting. ^EA Enable error reporting.
-Sends an "E" plus the error number to the serial port, so a print server can track errors.
-For example, error 704 is sent to the serial port as E704. ^ER Resets the error.
-This command is the same as pressing $\mbox{\ \ }\mbox{\ \ }$ to acknowledge an error.
-Normal operation resumes. ^FD Feeds a label when printer is idle.
-Simulates the operation of pressing 🕁 and dispenses the next label if printer is in the on-demand mode.
+Use AB to reprint batch.
+CAUTION: Command causes the current batch to stop and the condition that caused the error to remain uncorrected. ^ER Resets the error.
+This command is the same as pressing 🕁 to acknowledge an error.
+Normal operation will resume. ^FD Feeds a label when printer is idle .
+Simulates the operation of pressing and dispenses the next label if printer is in the on-demand mode (purchase optional).
 Note: Printer ignores this command if printing. ^ID or ^ICd Disables the Immediate Command feature by turning off the Immediate Command escape character.
 Sets the Immediate Command escape character to the ASCII value given by the d parameter.
-The value can be any ASCII character.
-Use ^IE to enable immediate commands. ^MC Returns the customer ID or RPQ version to the host.
-(00 to 99) ^MD Returns the printhead dot density to the host.
-00 = 203 dpi ^MF Uploads the MIF file to the host. ^MI Returns the customer ID or RPQ revision level to the host.
-(00 to 99) ^MM Returns the model number to the host.
-22 = 9460 ^MP Returns the prototype number to the host.
-(00 to 99) ^MR Returns the revision number to the host.
-(00 to 99) ^MS Returns the flash file system information. ^MV Returns the version number to the host.
-(00 to 99) ^PR Resets the printer.
+The value can be any ASCII character. ^MC Returns the customer ID or RPQ version to the host.
+(00 - 99) ^MD Returns the printhead dot density to the host.
+00 = 203 dpi 01 = 300 dpi ^MF Uploads the MIF file to the host. ^MI Returns the customer ID or RPQ revision level to the host.
+(00 - 99) ^ M M Returns the model number to the host.
+33 = 9433 36 = 9433ADK ^MP Returns the prototype number to the host.
+(00 - 99) ^MR Returns the revision number to the host.
+(00 - 99) ^MS Returns the flash file system information (fonts ^MV Returns the version number to the host.
+(00 - 99) ^PR Resets the printer.
 This command takes five seconds to complete and then the printer is ready to receive data.
 It has the same effect as turning off and then turning on the printer.
 Note: Command should be used only when the printer is not printing. ^RB Repeats the last printed batch, printing the same number of labels as specified in the original batch.
 This command does not work if using batch separators.
-Note: Printer ignores this command if printing.

-Command Parameter ^RS Resynchronizes supply when supply roll is changed.
+Note: Printer ignores this command if printing. ^RS Resynchronizes supply when supply roll is changed.
 Note: Printer ignores this command if printing. ^SD or ^SCd Disables the status polling feature by turning off the status polling control character.
 Sets the status polling control character to the ASCII value given by the d parameter.
-The value of d can be any ASCII character. ^TP Prints a test label.
+The value of d can be any ASCII character. ^TP Prints a diagnostic label set.
 Note: Printer ignores this command if printing.